GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

 # end JsonFileSource
 ```

-This `Source` looks for the beginning of a json object by searcing for a
+This `Source` looks for the beginning of a json object by searching for a
 top-level open-curly-brace (`{`), and collects all subsequent lines until it
 finds a top-level close-curly-brace (`}`), whereupon it creates a json object
 from the accumulated string and emits it.
 The result is an iterator that emits